U.S. Geological Survey Manual

 3. Informal (Verbal) Employee Reports of Unsafe or Unhealthful Conditions.

-B. All levels of management shall ensure that employees are informed on how to report unsafe or unhealthful conditions.
-The methods of hazard reporting within the USGS are listed below in order of succession:
+B. All levels of management shall ensure that employees are informed on how to report unsafe or unhealthful conditions in the following order of succession:

 (1) Line Supervisor.